Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 #Give best players special prize(should be some kind of object).

 Table class =
-#welcomeToTable x - welcome console-UI.
+#welcomeToTable - welcome console-UI.
 Choose how many players that will play.
 Create array according to this.
+X
-#importPlayer(Player player) x - mock - imports player to the Table, adds into an array.
+#importPlayer(Player player) - mock - imports player to the Table, adds into an array.
+Y
-#playerTurn()
+#playerTurn() Y
 #playerBet() - player places a bet for result of two dice-throws.
+Y
 #rollDice() X
 #currentStandings() - loop array and print players results.
 #wipeTable() - last